RafearTheModder/PoachedBugsVR/README.md

 ```

 ## License
-[MIT](LICENSE) - Applies to all code except under the src/Patches/Scrambled subdirectory
+[MIT](LICENSE) - Excludes files in the src/Patches/Scrambled subdirectory

-NOTE: All code contained within the src/Patches/Scrambled directory is adapted from Scrambled Bugs, located [here](https://github.com/KernalsEgg/SKSE64Plugins).
+NOTE: The header and source files in the src/Patches/Scrambled directory have been derived from Scrambled Bugs with non-transferrable permissions
-      As such, that portion of the code does NOT fall under MIT licensing, and is instead all rights reserved to KernalsEgg, who has kindly granted me
-      non-transferrable permission to use it here.